bobpeulen/oci_opensearch_ad/lab_2/README.md

    systemctl status nginx
    ```

-#open the public ip, including the /
+#open the public ip, including the /   - make sure you are not on VPN